-History & Pre-History
+History & Prehistory

-During the late 1920s and early 30s, considerable efforts were made to foster interest in a professional orchestra for the Greater Buffalo community.
+During the late 1920s and early ’30s, considerable efforts were made to foster interest in a professional orchestra for the Greater Buffalo community.
 By late 1934, via the efforts of Cameron Baird, Frederick Slee and Samuel Capen, a conductor of extensive European training was recruited to Buffalo in the person of Lajos Shuk, a cello virtuoso and director of the New York Civic Symphony.
-Shortly thereafter, the Buffalo Philharmonic Orchestra Society was formed and a series of classics concerts and the first BPO youth concerts were presented in the 1935-36 season.
+Shortly thereafter, the Buffalo Philharmonic Orchestra Society was formed and a series of Classics concerts and the first BPO Youth concerts were presented in the 1935-36 season.

 But then, like magic, in the fall of 1940 came a gift from Parnassus – Kleinhans Music Hall – a shrine for music which today enjoys an international reputation of its own, with exquisite acoustics and a large seating capacity of 2,839.
 Constructed with funds bequeathed by Edward L. and Mary Seaton Kleinhans, the Hall has ever since served as the Orchestra’s permanent home.
 Kleinhans Music Hall was designated as a National Historic Landmark in 1989.

-The BPO dedication concert of Kleinhans in October of 1940 signaled that the time was right for the Orchestra to grow internally with additional players, and externally with expanded outreach and the regular appearance of major concertizing artists, a series of FM broadcasts and a widely diverse repertoire.
+The BPO’s dedication of Kleinhans concert in October of 1940 signaled that the time was right for the Orchestra to grow internally with additional players, and externally with expanded outreach and the regular appearance of major concertizing artists, a series of FM broadcasts and a widely diverse repertoire.
 With demands on his expanding career, Autori resigned in the spring of 1945 and closed his tenure by conducting the Buffalo premiere of Copland’s Lincoln Portrait with Carl Sandburg as narrator.

 Time was prime for a new maestro in the revered opera-symphonic tradition.
-A major coup was achieved when the industrious and ever-versatile Cameron Baird (the Chairman of the UB Music Department) received a recommendation from Arturo Toscanini of the NBC Symphony that its Associate Conductor, William Steinberg, would be perfect for the job.
+A major coup was achieved when the industrious and ever-versatile Cameron Baird (Chairman of the UB Music Department) received a recommendation from Arturo Toscanini of the NBC Symphony that its Associate Conductor, William Steinberg, would be perfect for the job.

-But ‘tradition’ was in for a big surprise after Krips resigned in 1961 to take over the San Francisco Symphony.
+But ‘tradition’ was in for a big surprise after Krips resigned in 1963 to take over the San Francisco Symphony.
 Indeed, creative lightning was set to strike at the downbeat of the 1963-64 season when American composer, conductor and piano virtuoso Lukas Foss took the helm as the new music director of the Buffalo Philharmonic.
-At the opening concert the walls of Kleinhans were at once enchanted by Ives’ Unanswered Question, then thrilled for the first time with the flash and peal of Stravinsky’s Rite of Spring.
+At the opening concert, the walls of Kleinhans were at once enchanted by Ives’ Unanswered Question, then thrilled for the first time with the flash and peal of Stravinsky’s Rite of Spring.
 Little did anyone realize that even ‘Le Sacre’ would be ‘old hat’ in a hurry.
-Within three seasons the BPO led the orchestra world in the performance of new music.
+Within three seasons under Foss’ direction, the BPO led the orchestra world in the performance of new music.